brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 - `storyblok:generate`
   - Uses the downloaded components JSON schema and transforms it into TypeScript types (See section ["Type Definitions"](#type-definitions))
 - `storyblok:login`
-  - Authenticated local development environment with Storyblok CLI
+  - Authenticates local development environment with Storyblok CLI
 - `storyblok:unused`
-  - Outputs overview used and unused Storyblok components
+  - Outputs overview of used and unused Storyblok components

 While `storyblok:download` and `storyblok:login` are directly utilizing the Storyblok CLI, `storyblok:generate` and `storyblok:unused` are executing dedicated `.cjs` scripts.